jitpack/jitpack.io/FAQ.md

 **How are the builds secured?**

-Each project is built in its own Docker container and has no access to other builds or files produced by other builds.
-Containers run only with normal user privileges (no root).
+Each project is built in its own Docker container that only has access to the projec's source code.
+It doesn't have access to other projects or build artifacts.
+Containers run only with normal user privileges (non root).

 All communication between our servers is VPN secured and files produced by the build are served over HTTPS (only).

+Private repository builds are protected by authentication and require an access token.

 **Can I rebuilt my project?**